Robustness of Sparse Recovery via $F$-minimization: A Topological Viewpoint: Conclusion

 \section{Conclusion}

-$F$-minimization refers to a broad family of non-convex optimizations for sparse recovery, which is known to outperform conventional $\ell_1$ minimization experimentally.
+$F$-minimization refers to a broad family of non-convex optimizations for sparse recovery which has outperformed conventional $\ell_1$ minimization experimentally.
 However because of some technical difficulties, the robustness of $F$-minimization was not fully understood before, even though its exact recovery property has been studied by using the null space property.
 The novel approach of this paper is to view the collection of null spaces as a topological manifold, called the Grassmann manifold, and provide an exact characterization of the relationship between robust recovery condition (RRC) and exact recovery condition (ERC): the set of null spaces of measurement matrix $\mathbf{A}$ satisfying RRC is the interior of the one satisfying ERC.
 Building on this characterization, the previous result of the equivalence of exact recovery and robust recovery in the $\ell_p$-minimization follows as an easy consequence.
-Although the RRC set is in general a proper subset of the ERC set, there difference is only a set of measure zero and of the first category, provided that $F$ satisfies the mild condition of being non-decreasing.
+Although the RRC set is in general a proper subset of the ERC set, the difference is only a set of measure zero and of the first category, provided that $F$ satisfies the mild condition of being non-decreasing.
 The practical significance of this result is that ERC and RRC will occur with equal probability when the measurement matrix is randomly generated according to a continuous distribution.
-On the quantitative side, a desired level of robustness can be guaranted if the null space of $\mathbf{A}$ is drawn from the ``$d$-interior'' of $\Omega_J$ for a certain $d>0$.
-Specifically, the null spaces in $d\mbox{-}\interior(\Omega_J)$ satisfies RRC with $C=\frac{2+2d}{d\sigma_{\min}(\mathbf{A}^{\top})}$; and null spaces outside of $d\mbox{-}\interior(\Omega_J)$ cannot satisfy RRC with $C=\frac{2-4d}{d\sigma_{\max}(\mathbf{A}^{\top})}$.
-From this, the relation of robustness, measurement rate and sparsity may be analyzed using Gordon's escape through the mesh theorem.
-Some simple rules for comparing the performances of different choices of the sparseness measure $F$ are available, which may provide guidelines for the design of sparseness measure.
+On the quantitative side, a desired level of robustness can be guaranted if the null space of $\mathbf{A}$ is drawn from the ``$d$-interior'' of $\Omega_J$ for a certain $d$.
+Specifically, the null spaces in $d\mbox{-}\interior(\Omega_J)$ satisfies RRC with $C=\frac{2+2d}{d\sigma_{\min}(\mathbf{A}^{\top})}$; and null spaces outside of $d\mbox{-}\interior(\Omega_J)$ cannot satisfy RRC with $C=\frac{2-2d}{d\sigma_{\max}(\mathbf{A}^{\top})}$.